Cauliflower Peas

 • 1 tbsp Ginger Juliennes

-• 1 cup Onions Diced
+• 1 cup Onions diced

-• 1/2 cup Tomato Puree Or 2 diced tomatoes
+• 1/2 cup Tomato Puree or 2 diced tomatoes

 • 2 tsp Coriander Powder